himoose/user-docs/docs/features/versus-pages.md

 9. **Update regularly**: If competitors change pricing or features, update their data in Step 2, then regenerate comparisons/content.
 The wizard preserves your edits where possible.

 10. **Track performance**: After publishing, monitor which comparison pages get traffic.
 Double down on high-performers by adding more detail or related content.
+Monitor those new conversions!

 ---